 Bingyi is a Postdoctoral Associate in the Department of Biology working with Prof. Derek Cummings on the development of multi‐scale, modular models for vector‐borne disease.
 She received her PhD from School of Public Health in The University of Hong Kong under the supervision of Prof. Benjamin Cowling and Prof. Gabriel Leung.
 Her work focused on the transmission dynamics of hand, foot and mouth disease in China, including characterzing the foundamental epidemiological profile and investing the potential spread of the disease.
 She also collaborated with China CDC on the hand, foot and mouth disease program.

 Alexander Sergeyevich Kirpich was born in Minsk, Belarus in 1984.
 He graduated from the Belarusian State University, Faculty of Mechanics and Mathematics in 2006 with a degree in theoretical mathematics.
 He moved to the United States shortly thereafter.
 Alexander worked in New York City, NY in the IT industry before moving to Florida to pursue his Ph.D.
 Alexander obtained his Master of Statistics degree from the University of Florida in 2011 and Ph.D. degree in biostatistics in 2015.
+Alexander's dissertation was focused on dynamic modeling of cholera transmission in Haiti using MCMC.
 During the course of his studies at the University of Florida Alexander served as a teaching and research assistant as well as a course instructor.
-Even though Alexander's dissertation was primarily focused on infectious disease modeling, his interests are broad.
-He plans to pursue his carrier as a statistician and to contribute to various fields of scientific knowledge.
-Alexander is currently working on HIV modeling in India under the supervision Dr. Derek Cummings.
+Alexander's postdoctoral experience at UF included work primarily motivated by metabolomics data with a focus on variable selection for big data, data preprocessing, and flux analysis.
+Currently Alexander is working on HIV modeling in India under the supervision of Dr. Derek Cummings.
+Even though Alexander's dissertation and most of the work was primarily focused on infectious disease modeling, his interests are broad.
+He plans to pursue his carrier as a statistician and data scientist and to contribute to various fields of scientific knowledge.

 Angkana (Hat) Huang